George-Michael-Dagogo/Primis_Public/README.md

 #### SQLite
 #### Google Sheets and then visualizes this data.

-# main.py in the Primis folder
+# main.py in the Primis_Public folder

 ## Expalanation
 ### The EXTRACTED and TRANSFORMED tweet data has columns consisting of _time_created', 'screen_name','name', 'tweet','location', 'description','verified','followers', 'source','geo_enabled','retweet_count','truncated','lang','likes'_.